 Factor VIII assay

-The factor VIII assay is a blood test that measures the activity of factor VIII.
-This is one of the substances involved in blood clotting (coagulation).
+The factor VIII assay is a blood test to measure the activity of factor VIII.
+This is one of the proteins in the body that helps the blood clot.

 How is the Test Performed?

 A blood sample is needed.

 No special preparation is needed.